Measuring marketing performance

 Top channel performance report

-The Top channel performance report displays your store's top five marketing channels, and the details of each channel by sales, sessions, orders, conversion rate, average order value (AOV), first-time customers, and returning customers.
+The Top channel performance section displays your store's top five marketing channels, and the details of each channel by sales, sessions, orders, conversion rate, average order value (AOV), return on ad spend (ROAS), clickthrough rate (CTR), cost per acquisition (CPA), first-time customers, and returning customers.
+Reporting is based on your UTM parameters and connected app activities to your online store.

-You can click View all channels to access the full Channel performance report for all of your store's marketing channels.
+You can click View channel report to access the full Channel performance report for all of your store's marketing channels.
+You can also click a specific campaign to view a detailed report of that campaign.

 Channel performance report